Alice in Borderland (TV series)

 The series' first season was announced in July 2019 and filmed from August to December 2019.
 Set locations included Shibuya districts and a green screen studio replica of Shibuya Crossing.
 The show's visual effects were produced in an international collaboration between Japan's Digital Frontier and teams from Singapore, the United States, and India.
 The musical score was composed by Yutaka Yamada, who had collaborated with Sato.

 The first season premiered on the Netflix streaming service on December 10, 2020, and received positive reviews from critics, who praised the action sequences, direction, and acting.
 They compared the show to many entries in the survival genre, including the films Battle Royale (2000) and Cube (1997).
 The first season's strong performance and high viewership in many countries resulted in Netflix renewing the series two weeks after its premiere; the second season was released on December 22, 2022.
+On September 27, 2023, it was renewed for a third season, which premiered on September 25, 2025.

+Premise

+In the first season, Ryōhei Arisu and his two friends are suddenly transported to an alternate, desolate Tokyo, where they must play life-or-death games to survive.

+In the second season, Arisu and the rest of the players must fight against the face cards, citizens of Borderland, while they seek to find out if they will return to their world if they win.

+In the third and final season, Arisu is forced to return to the Borderland when Yuzuha Usagi enters again, convinced by Dr. Ryuji Matsuyama, a doctor obsessed with death, who is part of Sunato Banda's plan for Arisu.
+While trying to save Usagi by playing the life-and-death games again, Arisu seeks to defeat the Joker.